sinch/ruby-two-factor-auth/README-part-2.md

     }
 ```

-You're all ready to test your app!
-Try verifying a correct code, and then pressing the "Verify code" button a second time - you'll notice that the code doesn't work anymore.
-Since it's a one time use code, it's only valid to be used once.
+You're ready to test your app!
+Verify a correct code and then press the "Verify code" button a second time; you'll notice that the code doesn't work anymore since it's a one-time use code.

-Next up - [web based two factor authentication](https://www.sinch.com/tutorials/ruby-two-factor-auth-part-3/) using Rails, Devise, and Sinch.
+Next up is part 3 of this tutorial, [web-based two-factor authentication](https://www.sinch.com/tutorials/ruby-two-factor-auth-part-3/) using Rails, Devise, and Sinch.